ThibaultReuille/semanticnet/README.md

 In actuality, the `"id"` fields will be [UUIDs](http://en.wikipedia.org/wiki/Globally_unique_identifier).

 ## Examples
+Included in this repo are several example scripts to demonstrate usage of SemanticNet.
+These are the instructions for running them.

 ### File system
 To build a graph out of a portion of your file system, run the example script `fs_graph.py`: